- As low as $428/Night

 - Approximately 830 square feet

-Please note - The booking/reservation fee is nonrefundable.
+Please note - The reservation/administration fee is nonrefundable.
 We do not give refunds for weather related trip interruptions this includes hurricanes please ask about insurance to cover such events.
-You must be 24 years of age to rent this property.
+(MUST BE AT LEAST 26 YEARS OF AGE TO RENT NO EXCEPTIONS).

 About the Area

 Located in Isle of Palms, this condo is on the beach.
-Charleston City Market and Mount Pleasant Towne Centre are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Fort Sumter and Fort Moultrie National Historical Park and Isle of Palms Beaches.
-Looking to enjoy an event or a game while in town?
-See what's happening at Credit One Stadium or Blackbaud Stadium.
+Wild Dunes Resort Golf Course and Port of Charleston Cruise Terminal are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Isle of Palms Beach and Front Beach.
+Patriots Point and USS Yorktown are not to be missed.
 With motor boating and fishing nearby, you'll find plenty of adventures in the water.

 Special Instructions